divitsharma/Java-Vector-Drawing/README.md

 - Files are saved and loaded with the `.drw` extension.
 - Selecting an already selected shape will unselect it.
 This makes moving shapes a bit annoying, <br> but is necessary in the case that the canvas is full.

+> Note: code isn't uploaded since I'm not sure that's entirely allowed by the course.